-Dinner that night was round a campfire, and afterwards we were invited to have our boots branded.
+Dinner that night was around a campfire, and afterward, we were invited to have our boots branded.
 I’d not given much thought to the ranch’s name, but it turned out Bar Lazy J is the simple mark – a horizontal bar next to the letter ‘J’ on its side – once used to brand the ranch’s livestock.

 ‘Hold it steady,’ Eric said, waving the glowing iron in my direction.